kiranquidwai/kafka-ml-assignment1/README.md

-# Real-Time Bike Rental Prediction Pipeline
+# Real-Time Streaming with Apache Kafka

-## ENGR 5785G — Assignment 1
+## Assignment 1

-This project demonstrates a real-time machine learning streaming pipeline using Apache Kafka, Confluent Cloud, Faust, and Python.
-The application streams bike rental data as live Kafka events, performs machine learning predictions in real time, and publishes prediction results to an output topic.
+In this project, I have used Apache Kafka, Confluent Cloud, Faust, and Python for real-time streaming.
+For which I have used bike rental data as live Kafka events, also performed machine learning predictions in real time, then published the predicted results to an output topic.

 ---

-# Dataset Chosen
+# Dataset:

 ## Bike Sharing Dataset

-Source:
+Link:
 https://archive.ics.uci.edu/dataset/275/bike+sharing+dataset

 File used: